-There are approximately 6000 species of anthozoans classified in several orders and subclasses, including hard and soft corals, sea whips, fans, antipatharians, sea pens, zooantharians and sea anemones.
-The northern Gulf of Mexico has only a few species, but what we have look great.
+There are approximately 6,000 species of anthozoans classified in several orders and subclasses, including hard and soft corals, sea whips, fans, antipatharians, sea pens, zooantharians and sea anemones.
+The northern Gulf of Mexico has only a few species, but what we have are just as equally brilliant.

 Sea Whips – Mountains in the Sea 2003: Discover New England Seamount’s